KPU to lift mask mandate at end of term

-For the Fall 2021 return to campus, we will continue to use the campus payment kiosks, Pay by Phone and PayByPhone app for student and visitors to purchase hourly, daily, weekly, monthly and semester parking.
+For Spring 2022, we will continue to use the campus payment kiosks, Pay by Phone and PayByPhone app for student and visitors to purchase hourly, daily, weekly, monthly and semester parking.
 You can also purchase weekly, monthly, or semester epermit through our Permit Parking page.
 Semester passes will be available for purchase between the 25th and 30th of August.

 International Students FAQs

 Visit KPU International for more information for international students travelling to Canada and additional international student FAQs that look beyond returning to campus.